Dementia Diagnosis

 • Differential diagnosis: Rule out other causes of dementia and confirm AD pathology through biomarkers if uncertain

-Use CSF or PET biomarkers only when diagnosis remains unclear after standard workup in collaboration with dementia specialist.
+Use CSF or PET biomarkers only when no clear diagnosis after standard workup in collaboration with dementia specialist.

 Do not base diagnosis of AD solely on the results of CT or MRI scans without clinical correlation.

-After a full assessment including a thorough clinical history, risk factor assessment, cognitive assessment, ordering imaging and labs, a diagnosis of VaD includes:
+After a full assessment that includes a thorough clinical history, risk factor assessment, cognitive assessment, and imaging and labs, a diagnosis of VaD includes:

 • Cognitive decline in ≥2 domains (executive, memory, language, visuospatial) compared to a previous baseline